ohiofi/APCSP-projects/001 About Me.md

 Requirements
 Include the following information in your dialogue.
-•	Your name
+* Ask "What's your name?"
+* Say "Hello _____"
+*	Say your name
-•	Why you are taking this class
+*	Why you are taking this class
-•	Your current career aspirations
+*	Your current career aspirations
-•	Your favorite part of the school day
+*	Your favorite part of the school day
-•	Your least favorite part of the school day
+*	Your least favorite part of the school day
-•	Activities/Athletics in which you plan to participate
+*	Activities/Athletics in which you plan to participate
-•	Anything else you would like to share
+*	Anything else you would like to share